Code-Institute-Submissions/donald-task-manager-project/README.md

 **- The user is able to log/sign up into the account and create the right Nigerian recipe.**
 + I am of an Igbo origin and I love Egusi soup.
 But I need to create a data where I can make the right recipe for the food.

-**- The user is cannot remember all the recipe formula for the food making so she made an account to list the recipe and describe the methodoly of making the food.**
+**- The user cannot remember all the recipe formula for the food making so she made an account to list the recipe and describe the methodoly of making the food.**
 + I like to make Amala and Ewedu but they are too complicated and therefore I tend to forget how to make them.
 So this website is good in that I can list the date to make it and following the recorded description on how to make it.

 # Acknowledgement